 Handling condiments, cash and menus are key areas of concern

 Restaurateurs have been working toward July openings according to the latest Government plan with little insight into what guests expect when they return to dining in-restaurant.
-A new extensive study fielded by Yumpingo, the restaurant intelligence platform, shines a light on diners’ attitudes and concerns for post-lockdown to provide much needed direction to operators on likely consumer behaviour.
+A new extensive study fielded by Yumpingo, the customer experience management platform, shines a light on diners’ attitudes and concerns for post-lockdown to provide much needed direction to operators on likely consumer behaviour.

 According to Yumpingo’s survey of UK consumers, almost three-quarters (73%) say they will dine out within days or weeks of the sector re-opening.
 As operators assess how to maintain social distancing while maximising revenues and bolstering profitability, it’s a promising sign that a third (34%) of polled consumers say they will try to visit outside of peak times, which would even out spikes and troughs in demand across the week.
 More than half (57%) say they will happily visit restaurants and bars (at any time) as long as social distancing measures are being observed.
 Only a small minority of diners (7%) plan to forego eating out until a vaccine is available.

 Additional points of note: diners expect a narrower range of menu options to be offered, indicating that menu optimization efforts will be readily accepted; diners expect to be served by fewer waiting staff; and 60% of diners expect to pay slightly higher prices, perhaps in acknowledgement of the financial difficulties publicised about our industry.